A Child's First Dental Visit Fact Sheet

 Here are some tips to protect your children's teeth:

-Before teeth erupt, clean gums with a clean, damp cloth.
+Before teeth come in, clean gums with a clean, damp cloth.

 Start brushing with a small, soft-bristled toothbrush and a very small amount of toothpaste